-- There must be at least one member of staff for every 13 children - At least one member of staff must be a 'school teacher' as defined by section 122 of the Education Act 2002 - At least one member of staff must hold a relevant level-3 qualification
+- There must be at least one member of staff for every 13 children - At least one member of staff must be a 'school teacher' - At least one member of staff must hold a relevant level-3 qualification

 The required presence of a 'school teacher' is an addition to the 2012 statutory framework.
 However, the revised EYFS does not change the position on breaks, short-term absence and non-contact time.

 The minimum ratio (one member of staff for every 13 children) must be maintained, but teachers are not necessarily required to be present during breaks and lunchtimes.